jruydemir/recipes/dumplings/shrimp_tacos_cilantro_crema.md

 ##### All else
 * [ ] 10 corn tortillas
 * [ ] 2 cups shredded cabbage
-* [ ] avacados or pico de gallo, optional
+* [ ] avocadoes or pico de gallo, optional

 Preparation
 ===========
 1. Marinate shrimp in spices and oil.
-Covor & place in fridge for 30 minutes to an hour.
+Cover & place in fridge for 30 minutes to an hour.
 2. In blender, add all the sauce ingredients.
 Blend until smooth.
-3. Skewer shirimp.
+3. Skewer shrimp.
 Grill over high heat.
 Also lightly cook tortillas.

 Notes
 =====